Altinn/altinn-studio-docs/content/app/app-dev-course/modul7/_index.en.md

 - [Categories in summary](/app/development/ux/pages/summary/#categories)

 ### Knowledge check
-- Why should the summary page be ignore in the PDF generation?
+- Why should the summary page be ignored in the PDF generation?

 {{% /expandlarge %}}